achingono/achingono.github.io/src/content/post/adding-azure-functions-support-devcontainer/index.md

 image: "cover.png"
 ---

-While working on the [Reddog Microservices Integration Application Sample](https://github.com/Azure-Samples/app-templates-microservices-integration), I wanted to add support for [Azure Functions](https://azure.microsoft.com/products/functions/) to an existing [Dev Container](https://learn.microsoft.com/training/modules/use-docker-container-dev-env-vs-code/).
+Recently, I needed to add support for [Azure Functions](https://azure.microsoft.com/products/functions/) to an existing [Dev Container](https://learn.microsoft.com/training/modules/use-docker-container-dev-env-vs-code/).

 The first thing I tried was to add the following to my `Dockerfile`: